This is about Vitex, and hormonal properties of chasteberry for breast enhancement.

 Chasteberry for breast enlargement

-Vitex should be taken in minimal doses only during secretory phase, no more than once per day.
-Its use should be occasional, once near the beginning of secretory phase, and as a response to puffy or extroverted nipples during secretory phase.
+Vitex should be taken in a minimal dose only once during mid secretory phase.
+Its use should be as a response to puffy or extroverted nipples during this phase.
 When there is an increase of nipple or areola size due to prolactin, taking vitex will cause breast swelling while reducing nipple size.
 Chasteberry may take from a few hours to over a day for a result of noticeable swelling.
 Once there is swelling from taking prolactin increasing herbs with chasteberry, taking more chasteberry will only impede results.
 For use of herbs to sustain breast swelling from vitex, see super-bazongas.pdf